GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/206476831-82a3ae88-d33f-4866-849c-76da7fffcca6.png)

 There are some useful page filters to help the user filter by brands and categories in the side menu bar.
 This gives the user more control on specifically filtering down the prodcuts to a particular brand they may like or by a general category they are interested in.
+At the top of the side navbar there is a clear all button that resets any filters or search criteria that hovers red when you are ontop of it.

 ![image](https://user-images.githubusercontent.com/72948843/206477143-dca8879d-b355-43f5-88b9-bfef9dd888e2.png)
 ![image](https://user-images.githubusercontent.com/72948843/206477569-0d64d4fd-16eb-4a14-a1be-e8450c15877d.png)
 ![image](https://user-images.githubusercontent.com/72948843/206481077-7fe7decf-ebbd-43ac-af03-78cdb5c7a5e6.png)

 There is a search box, with which a user can search for specific keyword and the result of the seatch will be displayed back to the user what they have in store that matches the criteria of the search in the product name or product description.

 ![image](https://user-images.githubusercontent.com/72948843/206478170-8acf1797-10fc-4de1-9567-4e76e3f7cc4f.png)
 ![image](https://user-images.githubusercontent.com/72948843/206478390-85295d77-f859-435d-9de7-9af401c7f8e4.png)

 There is a return to top button located at the bottom of the view that is fixed and when pressed it takes you to the top of the page.
+This helps the user browse the site quickly and not waste time scrolling back past items they are not interested in.

 ![image](https://user-images.githubusercontent.com/72948843/206478718-a468748d-56c4-47e0-8075-d503bac5c230.png)

 The site uses page pagination to make viewing by products a more organised process, rather than just rendering all the products on one page which is long winded and messy, this gives the user more control on the view and doesn't overwhelm them.

 ![image](https://user-images.githubusercontent.com/72948843/206479420-32ad6aca-b7f0-43ef-982f-14c0be16732b.png)

 Overall Page View: